scientific-python/specs/meta-spec-0000.md

 ## Core Project Endorsement

-Core Projects (see [MetaSPEC 2 — Core Projects]({{< relref "/specs/meta-spec-0002.md" >}}) for details) monitor SPEC proposals and should provide feedback as early in the process as possible.
+Core Projects (see [MetaSPEC 2 — Core Projects]({{< relref "/specs/meta-spec-0002.md" >}}) for details) monitor SPEC proposals and provide feedback as early in the process as possible.
 They are also encouraged to consider supporting SPECs to help drive the ecosystem coordination process forward.

-What endorsing a SPEC means exactly may depend on the situation and should be discussed in individual the SPECs.
+What endorsing a SPEC means exactly may depend on the situation and is discussed in individual the SPECs.
 When appropriate endorsing a SPEC may mean merely that the project has adopted the SPEC itself and encourages other projects to do so as well.
 It may mean, for instance, providing infrastructure necessary for downstream